infinitered/ignite/docs/Internationalization.md

 Since Ignite already comes with an RTL language, Arabic, adding any new ones would work by default.

+### Removing RTL Support

+To remove RTL support, follow the following steps:

+1. `/app/i18n/i18n.ts`

+- remove your RTL `.json` file from the `i18n.translations` object
+- remove lines 19-21 where we allow and force RTL on the native layer

+2. remove all other associated logic that uses export `isRTL` variable

 ## Adding more languages

 1. add you language `.json` file to `app/i18n/`, i.e. `app/i18n/fr.json`